zht-code/HGTMDA/README.md

 # License
 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

+# Contributing

+Zouhaitao Jiboya..

+# Cite

+# Contacts
+If you have any questions or comments, please feel free to email: zht@glut.edu.cn.